Workforce

 Click to enlarge:

-For a complete and in-depth analysis of the region’s labour and workforce environment, including labour pools, take a look at the 2016 JEDI Region Labour Study.
+For a complete and in-depth analysis of the region’s labour and workforce environment, and other demographics, take a look at the 2023 County of Wetaskiwin Regional Profile.